Asbestos in Navy Ships

 How Did Asbestos on Ships Cause Exposure?

 When asbestos materials are contained and encapsulated, they pose no risk.
-When exposed, the fibers can release into the air where anyone in the area can inhale them.
+When exposed, the fibers can be released into the air where anyone in the area can inhale them.

 Inhaled asbestos fibers lodge in tissues in the respiratory system.
 Over time, this causes damage and may result in illnesses like asbestosis, mesothelioma, or lung cancer.

-Navy veterans may have inhaled asbestos fibers during the construction and repair of ships or when performing routine duties and maintenance on ships.
+Navy veterans may have inhaled asbestos fibers during ship construction and repair or when performing routine duties and maintenance on ships.
 For example, pipefitters could have cut through asbestos insulation releasing fibers into the air.

 Asbestos was used extensively throughout all types of Navy ships for about thirty to forty years.
 It could be found in nearly every part of the ship to insulate and prevent the spread of fire.